3 ways to instantly look slimmer now

 - Make sure your clothes fit properly

-- Get your proportions right
+- Getting your proportions right

-This is all well and good if you are trying to scare off a bear, in which case you need to make yourself look as wide as possible in order for him/her to think you are bigger than he/she and not attack you.
+This is all well and good if you are trying to scare off a bear, in which case you need to make yourself look as wide as possible in order for him/her to think you are bigger than him/her and not attack you.
 However you are probably not facing grizzly bears (other than family members) in your daily routine.
 So, go for clothes which skim the body, rather than hug it, if you are anxious in any way about your body, but sleeker is slimmer, so drop the droop.

 Hemline proportions are important too.
-Aside from a matter of style for example, wearing a statement long skirt that is styled to be long, or a statement short skirt that is deliberately short and sweet, there are useful proportions relating to hem length.
+Aside from a matter of style for example, wearing a statement long skirt that is styled to be long, or a statement short skirt that is deliberately short and sweet, there are useful proportions relating to hem length which can really make you look slimmer in your clothes.
 Aim for mid-knee, where the knee tapers in.
 Don’t have a hem line that ends on the widest part of the calf, unless you have super sleek calves.
 If you are daring, skirts which finish above the knee should do so as the thigh tapers in, rather than at the fattest point of the thigh.

-In addition baggy/saggy stretched clothes also make your silhouette look bigger than your body is. (see 1 above).
-In addition clothes that have seen better days, bin them.
-If fabric has gone, unless you can promise yourself to only wear it gardening, then in the bin it goes (say thank you and wave goodbye).
+In addition baggy/saggy stretched clothes also make your silhouette look bigger than your body is. (see above).
+If your clothes have seen better days, get rid of them.
+If the fabric has gone, unless you can promise yourself to only wear it gardening, then in the bin it goes (say thank you and wave goodbye).
 They look shoddy and droopy and wrong (feel I should end that sentence, ‘girlfriend’).

 I have a friend with her leg in plaster and she said to me this week that she has decided not to wear jogging bottoms for the next 6-8 weeks because she would just feel worse.
 When I saw her she had cut the foot out of a pair of tights in order to get them over the cast and was wearing a great skirt and top and looked amazing.
 So there you go: Have a bath or shower, moisturise all over and put on clothes in good condition and the chances are that no only will you look better but you will feel so much better too.